cweedall/svgstopdf/README.md

 This tool is more efficient than converting the SVGs into separate PDFs before merging them together as it does not duplicate font subsets.

+**WARNING:: You must keep `fc-cache.exe` and `fc-list.exe` in the same directory as `svgstopdf.exe`.
+Otherwise, Pango (used to generate PDF) may not find all your fonts, will print a warning, and will automatically substitute the font for something different.**

 Here is an example of use of this script:

 ```bash
 svgstopdf 1.svg 2.svg out.pdf
 ```
 or
 ```bash
 svgstopdf *.svg out.pdf
 ```